cabrerahector/recently/readme.txt

 [Full Changelog](https://github.com/cabrerahector/recently/blob/master/changelog.md).

 == Upgrade Notice ==
-= 4.0.0 =
+= 4.0.2 =
-If you're using a caching plugin flushing its cache after installing/upgrading to this version is highly recommended.
+If you're using a caching plugin flushing its cache after installing/upgrading to this version is recommended.